DeadWisdom/freezedry/README.md

 ## Extend

+The `app` symbol from a local `app.py` will be preferred to the freezedry project one.
-You can extend the app by creating an `app.py` file, and overwriting like so:
+So you can extend the app by creating an `app.py` file like so:

     import create_app from freezedry